-An MOT is a health check of your vehicle that makes sure it’s safe to be on the road – for you and others.
+An MOT is a health check of your vehicle that ensures it’s safe to be on the road – for you and others.
 You’ll need to have this completed once a year.

 The government has a maximum MOT fee of £54.85, but you’ll likely find it cheaper in many local garages.

 Do your research on the garage – check TrustPilot, Google Reviews, and Facebook reviews.
-It’s essential to find a trusted mechanic who won’t mess you around with MOT results.
-A good tactic can be to go to a local council MOT centre, who don’t do repairs.
+Find a trusted mechanic who won’t mess you around with MOT results.
+A good tactic can be to go to a local council MOT centre, which doesn’t do repairs.
 So no motivation to deceive you!

-If your car fails your MOT, you’ll need to repair the issues before you can legally take it back onto the road.
-It’s a good idea to stick ten or twenty quid aside each month, in anticipation of any MOT repairs.
+If your car fails your MOT, you’ll need to repair the issues before legally taking it back onto the road.
+It’s a good idea to stick ten or twenty quid aside each month in anticipation of any MOT repairs.

 5. Breakdown Cover

-There’s nothing scarier than your car breaking down in a dark country road.
+There’s nothing scarier than your car breaking down on a dark country road.
 You pull over and sit in the car and call your breakdown cover.
-What if you didn’t have breakdown cover?
+What if you didn’t have a breakdown cover?
 Eek!

 Don’t find yourself in that position!
 Breakdown cover is relatively cheap in the UK and is essential for all drivers.

-While your MOT will probably pick up most maintenance issues, it can be a good idea to take your car for regular services.
-In your car’s handbook, you should have a service history, with details on when your vehicle needs servicing (usually every 12,000 miles or once a year).
+While your MOT will probably pick up most maintenance issues, taking your car for regular services is wise.
+Your car’s handbook should have a service history detailing when your vehicle needs servicing (usually every 12,000 miles or once a year).

-By taking your car for regular services, you significantly increase the resale value of it, if you decide to sell it on in a few years.
+By taking your car for regular services, you significantly increase its resale value if you sell it in a few years.

 There’s a lot of information here, so here’s a quick recap on the top points:

-- Make sure you buy a car that’s sensible and affordable.
-Look for a good MPG, low road-tax, and low-insurance groups.
+- Ensure you buy a car that’s sensible and affordable.
+Look for good MPG, low road tax, and low-insurance groups.